Here is some background information about stem cells.

-About Stem Cells: Stem cell research focuses on embryonic stem cells and adult stem cells.
-It is very experimental in humans.
+Stem cell research focuses on embryonic stem cells and adult stem cells.

-Embryonic stem cells are harvested from 4 to 6 day-old embryos.
+Embryonic stem cells are harvested from four to six-day-old embryos.
 These embryos are either leftover embryos in fertility clinics or embryos created specifically for harvesting stem cells by therapeutic cloning.
 Only South Korean scientists claim to have successfully created human embryos via therapeutic cloning and have harvested stem cells from them.

 Adult stem cells are already designated for a certain organ or tissue.
 Some adult stem cells can be coaxed into or be reprogrammed into turning into a different type of specialized cell within the tissue type - for example, a heart stem cell can give rise to a functional heart muscle cell, but it is still unclear whether they can give rise to all different cell types of the body.